sakshisankhla/Metacrafter_intermediate4/README.md

-# DegenToken with Food Redemption
+# DegenToken with Ticket Redemption

-A smart contract for the Degen Token (DGN) that allows minting, burning, transferring tokens, and redeeming in-game food items.
+A smart contract for the Degen Token (DGN) that allows minting, burning, transferring tokens, and redeeming tickets.

 ## Description

 The DegenToken contract is a custom ERC20-like token designed for the Degen ecosystem.
-The contract enables users to mint tokens, burn their tokens, transfer tokens, and redeem in-game food items using their token balance.
-Players can use DGN tokens to redeem food items such as pizza, burgers, and sushi.
-Only the owner can mint new tokens, while all users can redeem food or burn tokens they no longer need.
+This contract enables users to mint tokens, burn their tokens, transfer tokens, and redeem tickets using their token balance.
+Players can use DGN tokens to redeem various tickets, each associated with a specific price.
+Only the owner can mint new tokens, while all users can redeem tickets or burn tokens they no longer need.

 ## Getting Started

 ### Installing

-1. Clone the repository or download the `DegenGamingToken.sol` file.
+Clone the repository or download the DegenToken.sol file.
-2. Open the file in a Solidity-compatible development environment, such as Remix, Truffle, or Hardhat.
+Open the file in a Solidity-compatible development environment, such as Remix, Truffle, or Hardhat.

 ### Executing program